What Is Cervical Carcinoma in Situ?

 HPV is the main risk factor for developing cervical CIS.
 There are hundreds of strains of HPV, which are divided up into either low risk or high risk.
 There are 10 high-risk strains that are associated with abnormal cell changes in the cervix that can lead to cancer, but two of the strains (HPV 16 and HPV 18) are responsible for

 Other risk factors may also play a role in the development of cervical CIS including:

 - smoking cigarettes

-- impaired immune system
+- having a weakened immune system

-- diet low in fruits and vegetables
+- having a diet low in fruits and vegetables

-- infection with chlamydia
+- being infected with chlamydia

 A Pap smear can collect abnormal cells that are then identified in a lab.
-An HPV test may be performed on the sample to check for the virus and to ascertain whether high-risk or low-risk strains are present.
+An HPV test may be performed on the sample to check for the virus and to see whether high-risk or low-risk strains are present.

 A colposcopy is an in-office procedure that allows your doctor to view your cervix with a special magnifying tool called a colposcope.
 Your doctor will apply a solution to the surface of your cervix to show any abnormal cells.
 They can then take a small piece of tissue called a biopsy.
 They’ll send this to a lab for a more definitive diagnosis.

 If the biopsy shows CIS, your doctor might want to remove a larger piece of your cervix.
 If they remove the area with abnormal cells, they’ll also remove a surrounding margin of healthy tissue.